EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

     ...
 ~~~

-The scopal argument for `copy_v_1` could be a whole tree.
+The next problem is that the scopal argument for `copy_v_1` could be a whole tree.
 For example:

 > copy "blue" in the folder under "/documents"